Sunday, 28 April 2024

 After a rest stop it was on to the bus and off to see some of the oasis and how the water system can work.

-The date palms can self polinate but to be guaranteed success the farmers like to have the trees hand polinated by men who climb the trees and dust the flowers from the female tree onto the male tree.
+The date palms can self pollinate but to be guaranteed success the farmers like to have the trees hand pollinated by men who climb the trees and dust the flowers from the female tree onto the male tree.

 Crops such as wheat, barley and alfalfa are grown now but in the summer corn, aubergines and tomatoes are grown.
 Olives, pomegranates and dates are more self sufficient.